 Trigger point injections can provide instant relief from muscular pain that causes knotted areas of tissue.
-If you’re looking for an effective way to banish the pain of trigger points, triple board-certified physiatrist Stanley Mathew, MD, of American Rehabilitation Medicine in Cedar Rapids, Iowa, can help.
+If you’re looking for an effective way to banish the pain of trigger points, triple board-certified physiatrist Stanley Mathew, MD, of American Rehabilitation Medicine in Cedar Rapids, Iowa, and Dubuque, Iowa, can help.
 Dr. Mathew is an expert in trigger point injections and trigger point dry needling for muscular and myofascial pain.
 Call American Rehabilitation Medicine today to schedule an appointment or use the online booking form.

 Trigger points are painful spots in your muscles that become hyper irritated and form tight knots.
 Trigger points are a frequent cause of muscle pain as well as being responsible for a chronic condition called myofascial pain syndrome.